While achieving that crystal-clear window during spring cleaning is visually pleasing for a homeowner, for birds, it’s hardly visible at all.

 Luckily, there are easy steps to help birds from window strikes.

-“To help prevent these often fatal incidents, try using WindowAlert™ decals,” suggests Dubois.
-“The more decals the better.
+“To help prevent these often fatal incidents, try using WindowAlert™ decals or Feather Friendly® tape,” suggests Dubois.
+“The more coverage the better.
 By doing this simple change, you truly are saving lives,” said Dubois.

-These decals attach to the outside of your window to make glass more visible by reflecting UV light that birds can easily see and humans can’t, glowing like stop lights to warn birds away.
+The decals or tape attach to the outside of your window to make glass more visible by reflecting UV light that birds can easily see and humans can’t, glowing like stop lights to warn birds away.

 Along with decals, hanging mylar strips or well-secured strings of beads can also be an effective and visually-pleasing solutions that helps birds avoid glass.
 If a bird happens to hit your window and is injured, it’s important to seek advice of experts rather than trying to provide care yourself.